Wheelchair accessible taxis

 Wheelchair accessible taxi funding

-The wheelchair accessible taxi funding program will allow the industry to continue providing vital accessible transport options for people with reduced mobility.
-This will be done by assisting with the cost of replacing older and written-off vehicles over a 4 year period, commencing from 2019-20 through to 2022-23.
+The wheelchair accessible taxi funding program allows the industry to continue providing vital accessible transport options for people with reduced mobility.
+This is being done by assisting with the cost of replacing older and written-off vehicles over a 5 year period, commencing 2019-20 through to 2023-24.

 Funding is being administered by the Queensland Rural Industry Development Authority (QRIDA).
 Visit the QRIDA website for more information.

 To be eligible for a co-contribution grant, you must be a taxi licence holder or lessee.
 The funding must be used for the purchase and modification of a new wheelchair accessible taxi, under one of the following criteria:

 - Replace a WAT which is 8 years or older at the time of application,

 - Replace a WAT which is between 6 and 8 years old which has completed 800,000km or more and requires repairs estimated by a certified maintenance repairer to exceed $10,000 (plus GST) at the time of application;

 - Replace a WAT of any age which has been written-off by an approved accredited insurance adviser; or